 ↦Want to read some more about this topic?
 Here’s related information: Photography for Real Estate, Interior Designers, Staging Firms, Builders, and Architects

 Other stuff I can help with

-My professional background is diverse and I could help you to solve some other related tasks: I am also a pro designer for web and print material, I do video work, I am a Photoshop expert and can make your photos what you want them to be, and I am a consultant and trainer for your technical and creative questions.
+My professional background is diverse and I could help you to solve some other related tasks: I do video work, I am a Photoshop expert and can make your photos what you want them to be, and I am available for your technical and creative questions.